Camrose Community Visionary: Kelly Schweitzer

 Giving a gift from the heart

 Imagine being at the Stollery Hospital every day at the bedsides of your two children who are battling a childhood disease.
-It’s December, but you completely forgot it’s Christmastime and you don’t have gifts for your other two children at home.
+It’s December, but you completely forgot it’s Christmastime and you don’t have gifts or holiday food for your other two children at home.

 Imagine being laid off from a well-paying oil field job and then having your wife leave you and your four-year-old son.
 Suddenly, you’re a stay-at-home single parent overnight and the holidays are right around the corner.